platformbuilds/mirador-core/deployments/chart/README.md

 ```

 To manage app credentials in a single Secret created by this chart, set `secrets.create: true` and fill `secrets.data.JWT_SECRET`, `LDAP_PASSWORD`, `SMTP_PASSWORD`, `REDIS_PASSWORD`, `VM_PASSWORD`.

+## Production Setup Checklist

+- High availability
+  - Set `replicaCount >= 3`, enable `autoscaling.enabled` with sensible bounds.
+  - Enable `podDisruptionBudget` to preserve availability during voluntary disruptions.
+  - Use `topologySpreadConstraints` or anti-affinity to spread across zones/nodes.
+- Networking
+  - Enable `networkPolicy.enabled` and tailor allowed ingress/egress per environment.
+  - Terminate TLS at your ingress; set `ingress.tls` appropriately.
+For gRPC, ensure HTTP/2 is enabled on your ingress controller and add any required annotations.
+- Observability
+  - Leave `podAnnotations` Prometheus scrape hints, or enable `serviceMonitor.enabled` for Prometheus Operator.
+  - Optionally define `prometheusRule.groups` with SLO/SLA alerts for your environment.
+- Security
+  - Run as non-root (defaults provided in `podSecurityContext`).
+  - Set a strict `securityContext` (drop capabilities, read-only root FS) if compatible with your runtime.
+  - Manage application secrets externally and wire via `envFrom`, or set `secrets.create=true` with pre-provisioned values.
+- Config and rollouts
+  - ConfigMap and alert-rules changes trigger rollouts via checksum annotations.
+  - Tune `terminationGracePeriodSeconds`, `revisionHistoryLimit` to your SLOs.
+- Dependencies
+  - For production Valkey, prefer `architecture: replication` with persistence enabled and strong auth.
+  - Consider using a managed Redis/Valkey and set `mirador.cache.nodes` to external endpoints.

 ### Kubernetes Service Discovery (vmselect/vlselect/vtselect)